osvik/alt-tag-manager/README.md

 ## How does it work?

-It works with the dataLayer array.
+When something is pushed to the dataLayer it checks all the tags and fire those that match.
+It has triggers that can watch anything that happens in a page.
+It also has variables, can use consent mode, has logs any many other features.

 ## Features summary

-- Tags
-- Triggers
-- Variables
-- Last parameters
-- Consent functions
+- **Tags** - Correspond to one service and can be fired by one or more triggers.
+- **Triggers** - Watch something that happens in a page (including page loading) and fire one or more tags.
+With this tag manager you can control exactly what information is sent to the tags.
+- **Variables** - Get values about the page or the user.
+- **Last parameters** - Keeps track of the last values sent by dataLayer objects.
+Last params can also be used in triggers to perform math operations and/or create tags that fire when a sequence of triggers happen.
+- **Consent functions** - Help to integrate the tag manager with consent dialogs.
 - Many logs:
-  - logs
-  - run logs
-  - debug mode
+  - **Logs** - Manual records of tags that have fired or triggers.
-  - inspect dataLayer
+  - **Run logs** - Already processed dataLayer objects
+  - **Debug mode** - When enabled outputs stuff to the developer console.
+  - **Inspect dataLayer** - All triggers output something to the dataLayer.
+You can inspect it to check what events have happened in the page.
-- Create image pixels (pixels without 3rd party javascript)
+- Create **image pixels** (pixels without 3rd party javascript).
+Useful to limit data collection of a service.
+TODO: I'm working on other image pixels that limit what cookies can be inserted.
-- Inject html in your pages
+- **Inject html** in your pages
-- Default triggers:
+- **Default triggers**:
   - Dom ready
   - Window loaded
   - Hash changed
+- **Recommended triggers**:
+  - Consent updated